-Ex-works (EXW) indicates a contractual clause widely used in international sales.
-It is one of the commercial conditions, developed by the International Chamber of Commerce (ICC), recognized worldwide and known as “incoterms”.
+The abbreviation EXW indicates a contractual clause commonly used in international sales.
+This is one of the commercial conditions developed by the International Chamber of Commerce (ICC) that are recognized worldwide and are known as Incoterms.

-‘Incoterms’ (International commercial terms) are used in imports and exports to define unequivocally, without gray areas, the rights and duties of the subjects involved in the transfer of goods from one country to another.
+Incoterms (contraction of international commercial terms) are used in imports and exports to uniquely define, and without falling into error, the rights and duties of the parties involved in the transfer of goods from one country to another.

 The following are also defined between seller and buyer:

 - Insurance coverage

 The definition of these terms is very important because it establishes when the ownership of the goods passes from one subject to another and the respective responsibilities for any losses, damages and costs of the goods in question.